Why Should I Use Recurring Tasks in Project Management Software?

 The company needed something that embraced the flexibility of an Agile methodology while still allowing them to plan for and meet the strict court timelines.
 RPBA found its solution by implementing recurring tasks.

 Any time there are legal proceedings, RPBA creates a recurring task with two occurrences.
 The first occurrence becomes a strict, immovable milestone that indicates their court deadline, such as a hearing or deadline for filing documents.
 The second occurrence is used as the working task with a due date.
-This task provides the firm with a means of managing and adjusting the project schedule internally in order to achieve interim goals, without losing sight of the fixed milestones that each task is tied to.
+This task provides the firm with a means of managing and adjusting the project schedule internally to achieve interim goals, without losing sight of the fixed milestones that each task is tied to.

 With this approach, the team can seamlessly collaborate on the case in the first task occurrence and reschedule it according to their current priorities, while the milestone always remains at the same place.
 This ensures that the timeline always reflects an up-to-date schedule with both interim and strict deadlines, allowing team members to quickly evaluate whether or not they’re on track.